-FCVC covers World Diabetes Day with Pets Awareness in November during National Diabetes Month.
+FCVC covers World Diabetes Day (Nov 14th) with Pets Awareness in November during National Diabetes Month.
 Just like people, our animals can also suffer from diabetes.
 One of the keys to controlling this disease is proper diet, which deters obesity.
 We bring you this information on the risk of cats and dogs to become diabetic from our friends at the ALVMA and PetDiabetesMonth.
-This video is a good way to learn about feline and canine diabetes:

 World Diabetes Day Pets & You Together

 Diabetes is an inability of the animal’s body to detect and regulate the uptake of glucose into the body.
-This is normally due to either an inability of the pancreas to produce insulin at all (Type 1 diabetes) or the pancreas can’t produce enough insulin (Type 2).
+This is normally due to either an inability of the pancreas to produce insulin at all (Type 1) or the pancreas can’t produce enough insulin (Type 2).

 Diabetic Symptoms in Pets

-Symptoms of diabetes in pets include: excessive eating, excessive drinking, excessive urination, weight loss, persistent urinary tract infections and, possibly, cataracts.
+Symptoms in pets include: excessive eating, excessive drinking, excessive urination, weight loss, persistent urinary tract infections and, possibly, cataracts.

-Although numbers are hard to pinpoint, it is believed that the prevalence of diabetes in our pets range from 1 in 100 to 1 in 1000.
-In one study, diabetes rates increased from 0.2% to 0.6% of pets in just 30 years.
+Although numbers are hard to pinpoint, it is believed that the prevalence in our pets range from 1 in 100 to 1 in 1000.
+In one study, rates increased from 0.2% to 0.6% of pets in just 30 years.

 Obesity is a BIG Factor